EnviroDIY/SensorModbusMaster/hardware/knh002-MayflyWingShield/README.md

 # KNH002 Hardware RS-485 Hardware for Envirodiy Mayfly

 This Mayfly wingboard interface supports
-- RS485 on up to three physical connectors.
-Uses the MAX22025 for RS485 physical interface, and has the feautre of managing the RS485 half duplex states.
+- RS485 on up to three physical connectors, all clearly labeled with G V B A
-- improved power supply to 1.9W continuous, voltage dependent on booster.
+- improved power supply to a min 1.9W continuous, voltage dependent on booster.
+The boost circuit may be able to supply larger surge currents as it's supply climbs/boosts as the LiIon bat is low impedance.
+These could be as high as 0.7A continuous at lower voltages, valuable for starting up instruments on turnon.
+- - new feature Powering routing that allows connection directly to the LiIon battery, for more efficent generation and power resilency.
+   For he +12V current supply, the current supplied can be 155mA to 250mA surge (1.9W continuous/3Wsurge)
+- Low ESR capacitor on the +12V generation input pins to avoid power surge propagation
+- new feature - 12V output has 155mA resetable fuse.
-- new feature - local 120ohm termination 2mm jack.
+- new feature - local RS485 120ohm termination 2mm jack.
 The installer can activate the RS485 120ohm termination resistor if needed.
- This RS485 physical line interface designed for long lines if required, one remote 120ohms, and a local 120ohms termination resistor.
-- new feature - battery monitoring, V and mAHrs
+- new feature - battery monitoring, accurate battery (V), energy consumed (mAHrs) and instaneous current mmeasurement.
-- new feature - 12V output has 155mA resetable fuse.
-Guarenteed trip at 350mA.
-If output wire is short circuit it will protect battery/processor reliability.
-     (The hybrid design used Mayfly 0.5b 3.3V that was limited to ~500mA or 1.6W, but not short circuit limited )
-- new feature Powering routing that allows connection directly to the LiIon battery.
-   This is a more efficient boost generation and greater power resilency by routing power directly from the battery.
-   Frr the +12V current supply, the current supplied an be 155mA/250mA (1.9W continuous/3Wsurge)
-- Low ESR capacitor on the +12V generation input pins to avoid power surge propagation

 - new feature - TTL lines have power safe data lines.  (not tested)
 - new feature - ground wire.
 Connect the RS485 GND through a thick 18AWG wire to external ground to conduct external power surges.
 - a dual led shows RED flashes for transmit to RS485 instrument, Green flashes from RS485 instrumnent (response)